 Table 2.
 Fitted values of the parameters of the competition and their predicted equilibrium states.
-R0 is the reproductive rate. a is the intra-specific competition coefficient. β is the inter-specific competition coefficients. ci90 represents the 90% credible intervals of each parameter.
+R0 is the reproductive rate. a is the intra-specific competition coefficient. β is the inter-specific competition coefficient. ci90 represents the 90% credible intervals of each parameter.
 The equilibrium states of the focal species are inferred from (Hassell and Comins 1976).